etthann/etthann/README.md

 ## Hi, I'm Ethan 👋

-I'm a Computer Engineering student with a growing passion for **embedded systems**—from bare-metal C on MCUs to RTOS-based designs.
+I'm a Computer Engineering student with a growing passion for **embedded systems**.
 I love turning ideas into firmware and squeezing performance out of tiny chips.

 <!--
 **etthann/etthann** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.